 Self-Directed Roth IRA Tips for Newbies

 You’ve heard of the term “newbie,” right?
-Usually reserved for worlds of video games, online communities, or new skills, it means anyone who’s a rookie to a new topic—but is willing to learn.
+Usually reserved for worlds of video games, online communities, or new skills.
+However it actually means anyone who’s a rookie to a new topic—but is willing to learn.
 If that’s how you feel when it comes to retirement topics, don’t be intimidated.
 Lots of people have been in your shoes before and ultimately carved out a successful retirement path for themselves.
 But you might be hung up on one particular retirement quirk in particular: the art of using the Self-Directed Roth IRA.

 How can you go from being a “newbie” to understanding much more about Self-Directed Roth IRAs?
 There’s no single answer.
 Instead, we have a few tips you can use to get the most out of a Self-Directed Roth IRA.